andeaale/home-assistant-configuration/docs/media_player_plexdevices.md

 ### Dynamic Grouping
 This component will automatically create and maintain the following groups:
-* group._plex_devices_connected - Device that are currently playing or pause on Plex media
+* group._plex_devices_active - Device that are currently playing or paused on Plex media
-* group._plex_devices_disconnected - Device that are idle or in an unknown state
+* group._plex_devices_inactive - Device that are idle or in an unknown state

 #### Examples
 Example: Display an "All Plex Devices" view